madiali/mips-emulator/src/test/ExampleProjects/README.md

 [rubiks.json](Rubik's/rubiks.json) contains 7 additional memory mappings, also specified with type `DataMemory`.

-To test MIPS Emulator, controls for these projects are provided:
+To test MIPS Emulator, controls for these projects are provided.

 ## CatsAndDogs

 Use the accelerometer y slider to move the umbrella.

 Cat and dog sprite positions are not randomized when run in the emulator because Madison handled RNG in Verilog.
-Of course, the emulator cannot simulate anything handled in Verilog.
+The emulator cannot simulate Verilog code, of course.

 ## Rubik's